Enter the Mayflash / TigerGame driver as the Alternative to XBCD.

 Because we are shoving the TigerGame driver down its throat Windows is going to throw a warning at you saying it’s totally unsure of what you’re doing.
 Silly Windows.
 Click “Yes” to continue.

-Just like the automatic installation your DDR pad will now show up as a TigerGame Xbox Controller.
+Just like the automatic installation, your DDR pad will now show up as a TigerGame Xbox Controller.
 Congratulations!
-It’s all setup.
+It’s all set up.

 Testing your classic Xbox GamePad on Windows 10 with the newly installed drivers.

-Press your windows key + R on your keyboard to bring up the run prompt and type in joy.cpl to access the joystick control panel within windows.
+Press your windows key + R on your keyboard to bring up the Run prompt and type in joy.cpl to access the joystick control panel within windows.
 Press “OK” to continue.

 If this is your first joystick then there will only be one selection which is the TigerGame Xbox to USB Controller.
 If you decided to hook up multiple Xbox controllers then there will be more entires for you.
 Click the “Properties” button to proceed to the testing and configuration of your joystick.

-By using the drop down box and switching it to “Analog” should restore the twin-stick feeling that you would come to expect out of your classical Xbox Controller.
+By using the drop-down box and switching it to “Analog” should restore the twin-stick feeling that you would come to expect out of your classical Xbox Controller.

-For those who were following this tutorial on setting up that Pump-It-Up pad, you can set the controller mode to DDR so that the D-Pad directions can respond like buttons and you can also hold down opposite directions without the joystick cancelling out on you.
+For those who were following this tutorial on setting up that Pump-It-Up pad, you can set the controller mode to DDR so that the D-Pad directions can respond like buttons and you can also hold down opposite directions without the joystick canceling out on you.

 Overall assessment of the Mayflash / TigerGame driver.